About the Archive

 How might I use the archive?

-We are interested in using our material across the University.
+We are keen for our archive materials to be used across the University and in the wider community.
 It may be suitable for:

 Can I add material to the archive?

-We are keen to receive appropriate donations.
+We are keen to receive appropriate donations that relate to the history of the institution or that align with our teaching and research interests.
 Please contact us to discuss any items you wish to donate.